cc257720/restaurant-finder/README.md

 ---

-## Code Demonstration (Checkpoint 2)
+## Code Demonstration

-A minimal working C++ program is included that compiles and runs, demonstrating basic output through a console menu.
+A fully working demo is shown as an mp4 file in the 'FINAL DEMO VIDEO' folder.
+It shows logging in (with multiple users), adding a restaurant to the database, favoriting a restaurant, rating a restaurant, and viewing some analytics from the 3 public databases we used.

-To build and run:
+## To build and run:

 ```bash
 make